mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 answer.
 It's just the strategy that you're going to do.
 And probably that you're not doing, you know, again, not sending all the issues at one is a good one.
-Um, but then in the end, it doesn't matter if you do one or the other, as long as the security backs are not coming out right.
+Um, but then in the end, it doesn't matter if you do one or the other, as long as the security bugs are not coming out right.
 In, in production.
 Um, yeah.
 And, and I think here it's really important to step back from this discussion at one point and say it's actually a nonsense discussion.
 Let's, you know, flip a coin and do one or the other.
 Um, yeah, this is what I think about this.
 So a lot of